-To build an effective BYOD policy, organizations must first understand the challenges associated with BYOD management.
+To build an effective BYOD policy, organizations must first understand the challenges associated with BYOD management and security.

-Mobile Device Manager Plus is a complete mobile device management solution that can be used as a BYOD MDM by organizations to simplify corporate device and BYOD management from a single console.
+Mobile Device Manager Plus (MDM) is a comprehensive mobile device management solution that can also be used as a BYOD MDM by organizations to simplify corporate device and BYOD management from a single console.
 It also allows organizations to enhance BYOD security by protecting the corporate data stored on these devices.
-The following capabilities of Mobile Device Manager Plus help address the challenges of BYOD management.
+The following capabilities of Mobile Device Manager Plus help address the challenges of BYOD management and security.

 MDM provides appropriate onboarding methods to help in easy device enrollment.
 The IT admin needs to send an enrollment invite via e-mail or SMS and the employees can follow the instructions to enroll their devices within minutes.
 This BYOD solution ensures that the user is authenticated before onboarding the user's device.
 Authentication is done using the Active Directory (AD) credentials of the employee or simply using a one-time password (OTP) or both.
 Yet another option is the self-enrollment method, where employees can enroll their devices by accessing the enrollment link from the organization's public forum/ self-service portal.
 Further, as MDM can handle device disparity, multiple platforms (iOS, macOS, tvOS, Android, Windows 10, and Chrome OS) and multiple device types (smartphones, tablets, laptops, and desktops) can be managed effortlessly from a single console.